MOVZX/Transmission-Magnet/README.md

 </p>

 <p align="center">
-  A simple Chrome extension that sends clicked magnet links directly to your Transmission BitTorrent client.
+  A simple Chrome extension that sends clicked magnet links and `.torrent` files directly to your Transmission BitTorrent client.
 </p>

 ---

 ## Features

--   **One-Click Sending:** Automatically intercepts magnet link clicks and sends them to your Transmission client.
+-   **One-Click Sending:** Automatically intercepts magnet link and `.torrent` file clicks and sends them to your Transmission client.
+-   **`.torrent` File Support:** Forwards `.torrent` file links directly to Transmission, just like magnet links.
+This can be toggled in the settings.
+-   **Authentication Support:** Securely connect to your Transmission client with optional username and password authentication.
 -   **Seamless Integration:** Works on any webpage without interfering with your browsing.
 -   **Configurable:** Easily configure your Transmission server settings.
 -   **Add Paused:** Option to add torrents in a paused state, giving you control over when they start downloading.